Reviewed by Steve & Jill Wooler in February 2007 and February 2015

 Having transport is essential when staying at Gloucester Place.
 There are no local taxi services, but cars and SUVs can be rented in nearby Castara.
 There are several ladies in the village who prepare meals, by arrangement, but just one small bar within easy walking distance of the guesthouse.
 The local mini-mart sells basic supplies – but basics by the standards of Tobagonian fisher-folk.
 With your own transport, the 10-minute drive into Castara is a pleasurable experience and you are well placed for tours of the entire island.

-The property lies on the slopes of a small deep gorge bordering the Caribbean Sea and immediately before the entrance to Parlatuvier Bay.
-Backed by the high hills of the Main Ridge Forest Reserve, the oldest protected rainforest in the western hemisphere, the grounds of the property tumble down a steep hillside to the tiny Creighton River that wends its way through the permanently shaded gorge before discharging into the turbulent sea beneath the property.
+Gloucester Place sits on the slopes of a small, deep, gorge beside the Caribbean Sea, immediately south of Parlatuvier Bay.
+The grounds of the property, backed by the hills of the Main Ridge Forest Reserve, tumble down a steep hillside to the tiny Creighton River that wends its way through a shady gorge before discharging into the turbulent seashore below.

-What may not be at first apparent is the fact that Essex Cottage is actually a two-storey structure.
-The lower floor is of concrete block construction.
+Although not at first apparent, Essex Cottage is actually a two-storey structure.
 The upper floor is built entirely of wood.
-From the road you get the impression of a small wooden cottage, with two small windows and a door.
-It looks cute, but not really extraordinary.
-What you don’t see or appreciate is that almost the entire length of the other walls is made up of open balcony or wooden shuttered windows.
-When fully opened up, occupants enjoy an incredible sense of space and light.
-Not only do you get the most from the spectacular panorama, you also feel very much more ‘at one’ with the environment.
+The lower floor is of concrete block construction and built into the hillside.
+From the road, you see a wooden cottage with two small windows and a door.
+It looks cute, but not extraordinary.
+What you don’t see, or appreciate, is that almost the entire length of the back of the property is made up of wooden shuttered windows.
+When fully opened, occupants enjoy an incredible sense of space and light and the most stunning panoramic view over the valley and out to sea.

 The buttons above present articles sequentially, in the order shown in the menu bar